backstage/community-plugins/README.md

 Whenever a new changeset is introduced, a fresh "Version packages ($workspace_name)" PR is produced.
 Merging a Version packages PR will trigger the release of all the plugins in the workspaces (provided changesets have been added), and also update the `CHANGELOG` files.

+To create a changeset, follow these steps:

+1. Make sure you are in the root directory of the workspace for the plugin you want to create a changeset for.
+For ex: if you are making changes on the `adr` plugin then you should be on `workspaces/adr` dir

+2. Run the following command to create a new changeset:
+    ```bash
+    $ yarn changeset
+    ```

+3. You will be prompted to select the packages and the type of change you are making.

+4. Enter a short description of the change when prompted.

+5. Review the changeset file that was created.
+It should be located in the `.changeset` directory of your plugin's workspace.

+6. Commit the changeset file to your branch/PR.

+Once the changeset is merged, it will trigger the release process for the plugin and create a "Version packages ($workspace_name)" PR.
+Once the PR is merged, a new version of the plugin will be published based on the type of change made.

+Note: It's important to create a changeset for each individual change you make to a plugin.
+This ensures that the release process is properly managed and that dependencies between plugins are correctly updated.

 ## How to create a new workspace

 ```bash